 NEGOTIATING HELL: a sequel to CS Lewis' "Screwtape Letters."
-Ch 22 - Confirmation
+Ch 20: Is God our Vending machine?

 Mary exited the elevator to heaven.
 She pulled in a breath of beauty.
 Today was exhausting yet discernment filled.
 Mary appreciated heaven’s fresh colors, summer smells and intelligent intellects.
 As she relived today’s events, Tech approached.
 He recognized her messy, emotional state.
 He hugged her respectfully as Mary vented.
 Tech asked if she would be willing to visit with their Dad?
 His Omniscience would love to be One with her concerns.
 He offered to escort her.